 To use the Green-e Climate logo, a seller of Green-e Climate Certified carbon offsets must agree to undergo the biannual Marketing Compliance Review and the annual Verification Audit, as outlined in the Green-e Climate Code of Conduct.
 Marketing Compliance Review is a biannual review by Program staff of all marketing materials associated with Certified Offsets.
 The annual verification audit must be performed by an independent certified public accountant or certified internal auditor in accordance with the procedures set forth in the Green-e Climate Verification Process Audit Protocol.

-A seller must present customers with a Product Content Label (PCL) upon purchase of the Certified Product.
-The PCL must include the project types, project location and Endorsed Program by percentage for the Certified Product.
+A seller must present customers with a Product Content Label (PCL) upon purchase of the certified offsets.
+The PCL must include the project types, project location and Endorsed Program by percentage for the certified offsets.
 The exact requirements for the PCL, as well as associated required disclosures, are detailed in the Code of Conduct.
 In addition, a sellerís website must contain a full project list of all resources being used to supply the certified product, including project name, project location, date of implementation, and the Endorsed Program which certified the project.

 A Third-party Distributor is a company that sells Certified Offsets on behalf of a participating Seller but does not take ownership of the GHG emissions reductions.
 All Third-party Distributors must provide Certified Offset sales data to the Seller's auditor for verification.